contains the active ingredient lamivudine

 Take ZETLAM as directed by your doctor or pharmacist.

-The normal dose for adults and adolescents weighing at least 30 kg, is one 100 mg tablet once a day.
+The normal dose for adults and children age 12 years or above, is one 100 mg tablet

 How to take it